-- Skin lesions include raised typical target or “iris” lesions or raised atypical lesions predominantly involving the extremities.
-Target-like shape, blanching, and lack of itchiness help characterize this rash!
+- Skin lesions predominantly involving the extremities (hands, feet, and mucosa).
+Target-like shape, raised, blanching, and lack of itchiness help characterize this rash.

 EM may appear similar to Steven Johnson Syndrome (SJS) but SJS has a more generalized distribution of lesions; concentrated on the trunk (EM extremities and mouth), an absence of raised typical target lesions and atypical flat (not raised) target lesions or macules with coalescence of lesions.